 With these fundamentals in mind, let’s quickly take a look at some of the key pros and cons regarding pre-lit Christmas trees.

 Improved efficiency and safety.
-With the advent of cooler, more energy efficient LED lighting, along with the fact that artificial trees don’t dry out and subsequently present a fire hazard, pre-lit Christmas trees can offer a nice balance between convenience, safety, and energy efficiency.
+With the advent of cooler, more energy efficient LED (versus incandescent) lighting, along with the fact that artificial trees don’t dry out or present a subsequent fire hazard, pre-lit Christmas trees can offer a nice balance between convenience, safety, and energy efficiency.

-Pro tip: Regarding this last point, make sure that your tree is UL approved/listed, which references its safety.
+Pro tip: Make sure that your tree is UL approved/listed, which references its safety.
 If you don’t see this designation, you’ll want to explore other options before making a final decision.

 Higher price.
 As we discussed earlier, artificial trees are more expensive than natural ones.
-And among artificial trees, pre-lit options will almost always be some of the most expensive.
+And among artificial trees, pre-lit options will almost always be some of the highest priced.

 The problem of burned-out bulbs.
 Speaking of cost, it’s important to note that not all pre-lit bulbs are created equal.
 In less expensive models, if one bulb breaks, it could short out all the remaining lights, leaving you with a dull-looking tree.
-To avoid this, look for the phrases “continuous on” or “with burn-out protection” on the label.
+To avoid this, Better Homes & Gardens recommends looking on the label for phrases such as ‘continuous on’ or that it features ‘burn-out protection.’